 I'm drawn to climbing by big lines on impressive bits of rock, the kind of thing you look at and think "imagine being up there!"
 I like to climb more for the intense experiences to be had on the rocks rather than for particular ticks or numbers.
 I'm most inspired by people who seek out true adventure in the sport.

-In the future I’m interested in being part of more expeditions to remote areas, continuing to improve as a climber and living a life of adventure!
+I now live in Squamish, Canada with my wife Bronwyn Hodgins.
+In the future I’m interested in climbing more big walls, being part of more expeditions to remote areas, continuing to improve as a climber and living a life of adventure!

 Tell us about your successes so far?

 I’ve redpointed up to 8c and onsighted up to 8a+, but to be honest I’ve been climbing for 26 years now and the numbers and ticks don’t tell the real story for me.
 The most meaningful climbs have been the huge adventures, big remote climbs with a small team of friends in places like Baffin Island and Greenland.
 Some of these big adventures have included:

 What are you working on?
 What are your goals for the future?

 These past few years I’ve been getting really into putting up first ascents on the Stawamus Chief, my home crag!
 I’ve been particularly drawn to hard slab climbing.
 In October 2020 I finished off a three year project making the first free ascent of Call of the Sirens 14a(8b+) 5 pitches, definitely the hardest slab climbing of my life so far!

 Which Scarpa shoe is your favourite?